Dan Clark: Stand-up comedy

 On 25 March 2011, Clark began his first full national tour with a stand-up show entitled Dan Clark Live!
 The show received generally good reviews.
 The Guardian said, "Clark is that of a rare combination − a great gagsmith and actor, and the result is a stand-up show that is both strong on jokes and drama."

 In May 2012, Clark put together a band and performed the show These Songs May Contain Jokes at London's Soho Theatre for a week.
 It was a mix of comedy songs and stand-up.
-The show was a huge success and led to Clark taking the show on the road for a mini-tour of eight dates across England and Wales.

 Clark's

-In 2006, Clark set up a monthly comedy night called Clark's.
+In 2006, Clark established a monthly comedy night called Clark's.
 He was the host and curated every show.
-It became a firm favourite among audiences and comics alike.
-A place where comedians would try out new ideas, it would often play host to some huge TV names, wanting to experiment.
 Its original home, between 2006–2009, was at the Lowdown at The Albany, a fringe venue below The Albany pub on Great Portland Street.
 In 2009, it moved to London's famous 100 Club on Oxford Street.
 It was revived for three nights in July 2013 at London's Soho Theatre.
-Among the many names that played there were Eddie Izzard, Noel Fielding, Jack Whitehall, Stephen Merchant, Cardinal Burns, Tim Key, Rich Fulcher, Oram & Meeten, Alice Lowe, Sarah Pascoe, Paul Foot, Tony Law, Arnab Chanda, and Sarah Kendall.
-Time Out said of the show, "One of the coolest nights in London is Clark's.
-Hosted by the utterly charming Dan Clark and is home to a lot of the new wave of young, offbeat, erudite comedians."

 Dan Clark & The Difficult Three

 In 2012, Clark recorded his debut comedy rock album.
-The band is made up of professional musicians Ben Parker, Johnny de'Ath, and Jimmy Sims.
-The album, simply titled Dan Clark & The Difficult Three was released on 1 July 2013 via Absolute Records after a three-month crowdfunding campaign.
+The album titled Dan Clark & The Difficult Three was released on 1 July 2013 via Absolute Records.